How To Design a Commercial Washroom

 Other Public Washroom Design Features

-While all of the facilities mentioned above are a necessity, there are some factors you should think about when it comes to the intricacies of the design of your public washroom:
+While all of the facilities mentioned above are a necessity, there are some factors you should think about when it comes to the intricacies of the design of your washroom:

 Contactless flush, taps, and soaps